 We also investigate differences with regards to the timing of macroprudential activity in Figure F.3, showing that macrofinancial quantities in countries that adopted MPPs earlier showed stronger credit growth responses in lines with the primary mandate to rein in excessive credit growth in this period.
-Capital inflows on the other hand appear to be impacted in both country groups, with OI inflows being more strongly impacted.
+Capital inflows on the other hand are only marginally impacted in both country groups and exhibit different reactions.
 Last, we also conduct a sample split by time period rather than by country characteristics, considering the periods before and after the GFC.
-Though the impulse responses are estimated somewhat imprecisely due to the low numbers of observations, Figure F.3 reveals stronger effects on credit growth in the pre-crisis period and mixed evidence for capital inflows.
-However, it again reveals substantial country heterogeneities as already reported in Figure 3.
+Though the impulse responses are estimated less precisely due to the low numbers of available time periods, Figure F.3 reveals stronger effects on credit growth in the pre-crisis period and mixed evidence for capital inflows.